sourcefrog/cargo-mutants/README.md

 ### Limitations, caveats, known bugs, and future enhancements

+**CAUTION**: This tool builds and runs code with machine-generated modifications.
+If the code under test, or the test suite, has side effects such as writing or deleting files, running it with mutations may be dangerous.
+Think first about what side effects the test suite could possibly have, and/or run it in a restricted or disposable environment.

 cargo-mutants behavior, output formats, command-line syntax, json output formats, etc, may change from one release to the next.

-- cargo-mutants does not yet understand cargo workspaces, and it will only test the root package. <https://github.com/sourcefrog/cargo-mutants/issues/45>
+cargo-mutants does not yet understand cargo workspaces, and it will only test the root package. <https://github.com/sourcefrog/cargo-mutants/issues/45>

-- cargo-mutants sees the AST of the tree but doesn't fully "understand" the types.
+cargo-mutants sees the AST of the tree but doesn't fully "understand" the types.
 Possibly it could learn to get type information from the compiler (or rust-analyzer?), which would help it generate more interesting viable mutants, and fewer unviable mutants.

-- To make this faster on large trees, we could keep several scratch trees and test them in parallel, which is likely to exploit CPU resources more thoroughly than Cargo's own parallelism: in particular Cargo tends to fall down to a single task during linking, and often comes down to running a single straggler test at a time. <https://github.com/sourcefrog/cargo-mutants/issues/39>
+To make this faster on large trees, we could keep several scratch trees and test them in parallel, which is likely to exploit CPU resources more thoroughly than Cargo's own parallelism: in particular Cargo tends to fall down to a single task during linking, and often comes down to running a single straggler test at a time. <https://github.com/sourcefrog/cargo-mutants/issues/39>

 ## Code of Conduct